 Where can I find past papers for ELAT?

-These are available at the ELAT website.
-Unfortunately, copyright reasons prevent the examiners from publishing extracts from more recent literary texts, so these are blanked out on the past papers, except for the first and last lines.
+Unfortunately, copyright prevents the examiners from publishing extracts from more recent literary texts, so these are blanked out on the past papers, except for the first and last lines.
 It is a good idea to look up these extracts in the original texts when you practice so that you have sufficient experience working with contemporary literature.

 Tips for the ELAT